Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 Seriously, they start at like three bucks.

-I haven't raised these prices in like forever and ever, so they're like, it's a buck from when I started 20 years ago.
+So they're like, it's a buck from when I started 20 years ago.

 All right.

-Should Bitcoin be restricted to financial transactions, or should the market decide?
+Should Bitcoin be restricted to financial transactions or should the market decide?

-So this is the technical details, what's changing the arguments from Bitcoin Core and their opposition and what's going on down at the root of the debate.
+What's changing the arguments from Bitcoin Core and their opposition and what's going on down at the root of the debate.

 Okay.

-So Bitcoin Core 30 is slated to release October 2025, that's next month, and contains policy changes that relax limits on the OP return transaction.
+That's next month and contains policy changes that relax limits on the OP return transaction.

 OP return is not Ron Howard returning to his child acting roots.